rfbergeron/bompiler/doc/IDEAS.md

   is, more or less), which you can then perform member access on if the underlying type is a struct or union.
 - In fact, in all but a few cases, arrays are treated as above.
+- The initializer for objects of arithmetic or pointer type can be enclosed in braces
+- Function parameters can be declared with array or function type.
+However, they are treated as if they were declared as pointers (pointer/pointer to function)
 - You can only implicitly convert between `void*` and other pointer types, not any other kind of void pointer (for example `void**`).

+## Simpler structure handling
+Structure handling could be simplified, removing the need to have a second pass over the declarators of a structure's members.
+In this scheme, the members of a structure or union would be added to the tag value's information and have their width and alignment accounted for when they are declared.

+However, to accomplish this, we need to add more global state.
+It is a single `TagValue*`, pointing at the entry of the tag being defined.
+It is set in `validate_tag_def` and unset in `finalize_tag_def`

+## Simpler init list handling
+Initializer list handling could be simplified as well, again using global state.
+In this case, the state would need to be more complicated, since the way nested initializers work is a little complicated.
+There will need to be a stack used to track nested initializer lists for aggregate types with aggregate members.
+Entries on this stack will need a member holding the type of the aggregate, as well as the a counter for the number of initializers for the members of the aggregate type that have been seen so far.

+When a left brace marking the beginning of a new initializer list is seen, a new entry is created on the stack.
+If there is already an entry on the stack, the type for the new entry is computed from the type of the entry on the stack.
+This type is the type of the member at the current member index if the type on the stack is a struct or union, or the underlying type of the array if it is an array.

+When a member of an initializer list for an object of aggregate type is seen, the type of the member being initialized is checked.
+If the member also has aggregate type, a new entry is created on the stack using this type.
+The initializer is treated as an initializer for the first member of this type.
+This process happens recursively until the type of the member is not an aggregate.

+If the member counter for the current entry equals the number of members of the aggregate type when an initializers is seen, the entry is popped from the stack and the initializer is treated as if it were for the next entry.
+If the stack is empty when this occurs, too many initializers were provided for the aggregate, and a semantic error will be generated.

+As an exception, if the aggregate type is an array with deduced length, the deduced length of the array is adjusted to accomodate the initializer.

+When a right brace marking the end of an initializer list is seen, the topmost entry on the stack is popped.
+The parser would not accept a string of tokens such that there would be more right braces than left braces, so if the stack happens to be empty when a right brace is seen, it is indicative of a bug and the compiler will abort.

+## Single pass to intermediate language
+With all the changes made to the type checker and parser, it is now possible to generate the intermediate code in a single pass.
+Since the behavior of the code would become more complicated if the parser still called the type checker directly, which would then call the intermediate language generator, it will be better to write functions that the parser can call, which in turn call the functions for type checking and assembly generation based on the status of the called functions.

+Instead, there should be functions that dictating what processing happens to the node.
+These wrap the type checking and assembly generation functions.

 ## Type checker refactor
 This is supposed to be a (relatively) small refactor of the type checker to make